Kristine Barnett, EdD

 If the resolution is unacceptable to the student, the student may appeal to the University Provost.
 The decision of the University Provost is final and may not be appealed further.

 This policy applies to all credit-bearing online courses or programs offered by the Bay Path University, beginning with the application for admission and continuing through to a student’s graduation, transfer or withdrawal from the University.
-The purpose of this policy is to ensure that Bay Path University operates in compliance with the provisions of the United States Federal Higher Education Opportunity Act (HEOA) concerning the verification of student identity in distance education and the expectation of the New England Association of Schools and Colleges (NEASC).
+The purpose of this policy is to ensure that Bay Path University operates in compliance with the provisions of the United States Federal Higher Education Opportunity Act (HEOA) concerning the verification of student identity in distance education and the expectation of the New England Commissions of Higher Education (NECHE).

 The HEOA requires that institutions offering distance education or correspondence courses or programs have processes in place to ensure that the student registering for a course is the same student who participates in the course or receives course credit.
 The HEOA requires that institutions use one of the following three methods: